 Educate Yourself.
 It is the fundamental aspect to know your rights at the workplace as well.
-Every organization has some policies made and that can be studies anytime from the employee handbook given to you.
+Every organization has some policies made and that can be studied anytime from the employee handbook given to you.
 Make sure you read all the instructions carefully and educate yourself about the persons to contact if at all you feel sexually harassed.

 Inform them you didn’t like it.
-If at any point of time, you feel any action or any statement offended and make you uncomfortable, make sure you raise your voice a lighter louder than your normal volume and say it clearly that you didn’t like it and to never repeat it.
+If at any point in time, you feel any action or any statement offended and make you uncomfortable, make sure you raise your voice a lighter louder than your normal volume and say it clearly that you didn’t like it and to never repeat it.
 If someone laughs and says that he was just joking, say clearly that it is not a joke for you and you won’t tolerate it anymore.

 Be informed and keep everyone informed.
 If you have an employee asking you to go out for a movie or drink after work, you can say yes and even ask few other colleagues as well to go along.
-Even if there was any wrong intention in asking for an after-work company, the situation’s public nature will keep him uncomfortable and quite.
+Even if there was any wrong intention in asking for an after-work company, the situation’s public nature will keep him uncomfortable and quiet.

 Report it immediately.
-No matter, if there is any policy in your workplace or not to keep every incident in the written form, make sure you report the incident to the concerned person with all the details mentioned like the incident, date, witnesses if any, the place where harassment took place, time, by whom to whom and all the others you may think important.
+No matter, if there is any policy in your workplace or not to keep every incident in the written form, make sure you report the incident to the concerned person with all the details mentioned like the incident, date, witnesses if any, the place where the harassment took place, time, by whom to whom and all the others you may think important.
 Keep a copy of the report with you.